wonder • wander

 a collection of thoughts, musings, and milestones

-My personal creed for life developed early--on the playgrounds of my childhood.
-It was in mastering the monkey bars and conquering the see-saw, that I gained early confidence and uncovered nascent indications of creativity and determination.
-MONKEY BAR MANEUVERINGS
+My personal creed for Life first developed on the playgrounds of my early childhood.
+By mastering the monkey bars and conquering the see-saw, I gained early confidence and uncovered nascent indications of creativity and determination.
+MONKEY BAR METAPHORS

 0 Comments